The Czech Republic

 In restaurants, round up the bill to the nearest Euro.
 Tip 10% for larger bills.
 To tip waiters, you will need to state the total amount you wish them to keep including the meal when you hand over the cash.

-Czech is famous for its crystal fine art, hand-knit shawls, wooden toys, garnets, handmade tablecloths and puppets, painted eggs, caviar, china, antiques, peasant frocks, and music.
+The Czech Republic is famous for its crystal fine art, hand-knit shawls, wooden toys, garnets, handmade tablecloths and puppets, painted eggs, caviar, china, antiques, peasant frocks, and music.